ag-informatics/pds-docs/docs/source/dataimport.rst

      - **Accepted values:** Any comma-separated strings.
 Only applies if the data type is "enum".
 Formatted in the CSV with all options encased in double quotes.
      - **Accepted values:** Any string.
      - **Accepted values:** For a field to NOT be required, this can be left empty or have "false" or "no".
 All other values are determined as stating that the field is required for the model.
+   * - **Purpose:** This is the human-readable name of the field.
+It is mainly used for logging since the machine-readable name is used for the actual model construction.
+     - **Purpose:** This is used to define the field in the model .py.
+     - **Purpose:** This provides a description for the field.
+     - **Purpose:** Used to define the data type for the field.
+Pydantic needs a data type for every field to keep consistency.
+     - **Purpose:** If the data is an enumeration, the enumeration options should be added here.
+They must be strings, as of now.
+     - **Purpose:** This tells famport what collection to use the field to define.
+All fields with the same "Collection" entry will be added into the same model .py when generating models.
+If multiple categories are defined, multiple tags will be assigned to this field within the Mongo database.
+The first tag or category listed in this section for each field will be the one used for model assignments when creating model files.
+     - **Purpose:** Allows for enforcing requirements on fields. **As of the last famport update, this has been temporarily deprecated as I redo how grouping works for multi-inheritance.**

 Raw Data Requirements
 *****************